labor-digital/asset-building-env-vuejs/README.md

 #### 3. SSR (Server-Side-Rendering) Mode
 Vue.js comes with a powerful [server-side rendering implementation](https://ssr.vuejs.org/).
 To use it to it's fullest we added built-in support for the express middleware stack.
 For the best results you should also use the [asset-building-dev-server](https://www.npmjs.com/package/@labor-digital/asset-building-dev-server) extension to get all benefits of vue's ssr capabilities in production and webpacks awesome benefits as well.
 To enable SSR in your app, you have to add ``` "useSsr": true ``` to the app configuration in your package.json.
 In addition you have to add the ExpressSsrPlugin to your index.js, as described in the demo-ssr directory.

+## Deep for nested components
+When you are using scoped styles in combination with "sass" you probably know, that you can style child components by using the "/deep/" selector modifier.
+However the node style parser no longer removes the "/deep/" from the outputted css source which can cause issues in firefox or the internet explorer.
+For that reason this package comes with a special webpack loader that removes all "/deep/" selectors from the generated css files.

 ## Options
 ####useSsr